RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - Bestowed by s 61 , and that a legislative nationhood power could be derived from s 51(xxxix), which authorises the legislature to make laws which are incidental to, inter alia, the execution of any power vested in the executive.
         - Davis v Commonwealth (1988) 166 CLR 7
     - Victoria v Commonwealth and Hayden (AAP case) (1975) 134 CLR 338, the Appropriation Act (No 1) 1974-75 (Cth
-      - authorised substantial expenditure on “the Australian Assistance Plan”, was at issue.
+      - authorised substantial expenditure on "the Australian Assistance Plan", was at issue.
       - The money was to be allocated to 35 Regional Councils for Social Development across Australia, which would in turn disburse the money to a number of State, federal, local government and voluntary agencies to spend on social and community welfare programs.
       - the character and status of the Commonwealth as a national government
-      - “authority for the proposition that the validity of an appropriation act is not ordinarily susceptible to effective legal challenge”.
+      - "authority for the proposition that the validity of an appropriation act is not ordinarily susceptible to effective legal challenge".
         - from Davis v Commonwealth (1988) 166 CLR 7
-    - Attorney- General (Vic) (Ex Rel Dale) v Commonwealth (Pharmaceutical Benefits case), Dixon J (at 269-271) and Starke J (at 266) both talked of a “nationhood power” as a determinant of the boundaries of Commonwealth appropriation and spending power.
+    - Attorney- General (Vic) (Ex Rel Dale) v Commonwealth (Pharmaceutical Benefits case), Dixon J (at 269-271) and Starke J (at 266) both talked of a "nationhood power" as a determinant of the boundaries of Commonwealth appropriation and spending power.
       - The functions appropriate and adapted to a national government will vary from time to time.
       - As time unfolds, as circumstances and conditions alter, it will transpire that particular enterprises and activities will be undertaken if they are to be undertaken at all, by the national government.
       - Bestowed by s 61 , and that a legislative nationhood power could be derived from s 51(xxxix), which authorises the legislature to make laws which are incidental to, inter alia, the execution of any power vested in the executive.
     - Pape v FCT (2009) 238 CLR
-      - The Chief Justice added (at 63-64) that the power to authorise short-term economic measures to combat a global economic downturn which was impacting on Australia’s economy did not equate with “a general power to manage the national economy”.
+      - The Chief Justice added (at 63-64) that the power to authorise short-term economic measures to combat a global economic downturn which was impacting on Australia's economy did not equate with "a general power to manage the national economy".
       - Thus, the majority in Pape indicated that the federal spending power which exists under s 51(xxxix) in conjunction with s 61 is quite broad.
       - The ratio of the decision is more limited.
       - The joint judges ultimately refused (at 87) to speculate on the outer limits of the nationhood power to spend.